 The following objectives are the purposes behind our student’s Biblical Classical senior thesis as we approach it in our homeschool:

 - Mentor your high schooler and nurture inspiration, guide the development, writing, and defense of his/her Biblical principle reasoning.
 The goal is for your student to set a Biblical premise from which to reason in the thesis.

 - Senior thesis demonstrates more mature Christian thinking that we’ve been able to witness first hand as we raise and teach our children.
 “When I was a child, I spoke and thought and reasoned as a child.
 But when I grew up, I put away childish things.” -1 Corinthians 13:11 (NLT)

-- It’s their first philosophical contribution to the body of Christ.
+- It’s their first philosophical contribution to the body of Christ in print and on a grander scale than previous papers they have written.
 “Go, therefore, and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit,” -Matthew 28:19 (NASB)

 - Individual students are able to affect society for Christ. “[F]or it is God who is at work in you, both to desire and to work for His good pleasure.” -Philippians 2:13 (NASB)

 - They form and share original thought.
 (God’s Principle of Individuality and Private Property.)

 - Express internalized Biblical principles and convictions and their application to life.

 - Mastery of Christian scholarship is proven with the use of what I refer to as the 5R’s: Research, Reason, Relate, Record, and Respond.

-You may read one of our oldest daughter’s Biblical-Principle Approach college papers here.
+You may read one of our oldest daughter’s Biblical Classical college papers here.
 Although it’s not her homeschool senior thesis, it demonstrates Biblical reasoning just the same.

 Presenting the Senior Thesis